Recognition of same-sex unions in Israel: Political viewpoints

-The Jewish Home: The party opposes same-sex marriage on religious grounds, but is in favor of extending certain rights, such as tax breaks, to same-sex couples.

 After U.S. President Barack Obama's endorsement of same-sex marriage in May 2012, Opposition Leader Shelly Yachimovich, Vice Prime Minister Moshe Ya'alon, and many other ministers and parliament members of both the coalition and opposition announced that they agreed.
-Former President Shimon Peres also expressed his support in 2013.
+President Shimon Peres also expressed his support in 2013.
 In February 2013, Tel Aviv Mayor Ron Huldai expressed his support for same-sex marriage.
 In May 2015, following Ireland's legalization of same-sex marriage by popular vote, Huldai reiterated his support, calling on the Knesset to act.

 Meretz and Hadash have long had LGBT divisions.
 In 2009, Kadima became the first major party of the center to establish an LGBT division, and Labor and Likud soon followed suit.
 Yesh Atid also has an LGBT division.

 Public opinion

-According to a poll conducted in August 2009, 61% of Israelis supported equal marriage rights for same-sex couples, with 31% opposed.
+According to a Dialog poll conducted in August 2009, 61% of Israelis supported equal marriage rights for same-sex couples, with 31% opposed.
 60% supported joint adoption by same-sex couples, with 34% opposed.
 A June 2016 poll showed that 76% of respondents supported civil unions or same-sex marriage, including 46% of Religious Zionists and 16% of Haredi Jews.
+A September–October 2016 survey by the Varkey Foundation found that 50% of 18–21-year-olds supported same-sex marriage in Israel.

-A Rafi Smith Institute poll conducted in June 2017 asked Israelis: "Do you think same-sex couples should be permitted to marry or have civil unions in Israel?"
+A Rafi Smith Institute poll conducted in June 2017 asked Israelis, "Do you think same-sex couples should be permitted to marry or have civil unions in Israel?"
 79% expressed support for either same-sex marriage or civil unions.
-When divided by political affiliation, 100% of Meretz and Zionist Union (Labor and Hatnuah) voters were in favour of recognizing same-sex unions, 94% of Yesh Atid voters were in support, 90% of Kulanu voters, 84% of Likud voters, 83% of Yisrael Beiteinu voters, and 65% of The Jewish Home voters.
+When divided by political affiliation, 100% of Meretz and Zionist Union (Labor and Hatnuah) voters were in favour of recognizing same-sex unions, as well as 94% of Yesh Atid voters, 90% of Kulanu voters, 84% of Likud voters, 83% of Yisrael Beiteinu voters, and 65% of The Jewish Home voters.
 A majority of Shas and United Torah Judaism voters were against recognizing same-sex unions.
 The margin of error was 4.5%.

 A June 2018 survey found that 58% of Israelis were in favour of same-sex marriage.
 Additionally, 59 Knesset members (MKs) responded to the survey.
 Of these, 47 expressed support for same-sex marriage, while the remaining 12 expressed opposition.
 When divided by political parties, all Meretz and Labor lawmakers responded and answered "yes" when asked if they supported same-sex marriage.
 4 Likud lawmakers expressed support, while 2 said they were opposed; the remaining did not answer.
 Kulanu had two supportive MKs, with the rest not responding.
 The Jewish Home, Shas, and United Torah Judaism together had 5 opposed MKs, and none in favour.
 The Joint List had two in support, five in opposition, and six who did not answer.
 No Yisrael Beiteinu lawmaker responded to the survey.
 LGBT activists subsequently urged the Knesset to act on the issue and legalize same-sex marriage, as "there is broad public support".